eldoma/guestbook/README.md

 Let’s edit the title to be more specific.
 On line number 12, that says Guestbook - v1, change it to include your name.
 Something like Alex's Guestbook - v1.
 Make sure to save the file when you’re done.

 - Build and push the app again using the same tag.
+This will overwrite the previous image.
+-
-This will overwrite the previous image. docker build . -t us.icr.io/$MY_NAMESPACE/guestbook:v1 && docker push us.icr.io/$MY_NAMESPACE/guestbook:v1
+docker build . -t us.icr.io/$MY_NAMESPACE/guestbook:v1 && docker push us.icr.io/$MY_NAMESPACE/guestbook:v1

-IF FAIL, run this first:
+- IF FAIL, run this first:

--export MY_NAMESPACE=sn-labs-$USERNAME *# Export namespace as an environment variable so that it can be used in subsequent commands.
+export MY_NAMESPACE=sn-labs-$USERNAME *# Export namespace as an environment variable so that it can be used in subsequent commands.
 Do this prior running every changes in html or deployment file.*

 - Recall the --schedule option we specified when we imported our image into the OpenShift internal registry.
 As a result, OpenShift will regularly import new images pushed to the specified tag.
 Since we pushed our newly built image to the same tag, OpenShift will import the updated image within about 15 minutes.
 If you don’t want to wait for OpenShift to automatically import the image, run the following command: oc import-image guestbook:v1 --from=us.icr.io/$MY_NAMESPACE/guestbook:v1 --confirm